-THE REAL PROPERTY PRO

-Α.

-Parental Op Parental Opt-Out Form for the Release of Directory Information
+Parental Opt-Out Form for the Release of Directory Information

-This This Form may be obtained from the Main Office at each School

-If you do not want the school to release "Directory Information" about your child, please complete and sign below and return it to your son's/daughter's principal within fifteen (15) days of the receipt of this student handbook.
-(Please note that this opt-out transfers from parents of any student who is 18 years old or an emancipated minor under state law.)
+If you do not want the school to release "Directory Information" about your child, please complete and sign below and return it to your daughter's/son's principal within fifteen (15) days of the receipt of this student handbook.
+(Please note that the opt-out transfers from parents of any student who is 18 years old or an emancipated minor under state law.)

-Date Student Signature Print Name

-Date Parent/Guardian Signature Print Name
+Date Student Signature Student Printed Name Date Parent/Guardian Signature Parent/Guardian Printed Name